Emotions run high during the holidays. Prepare for your child’s inevitable Christmas Crash with the Christmas Meltdown Plan printable.

 Disclosure: This post may contain affiliate links; read more here.

 Pin me for later!

-Why You Need a Holiday Meltdown Plan
+Why You Need a Christmas Meltdown Plan

-The holidays are an emotional time.
+The Christmas holidays are an emotional time.

-Your child’s brain isn’t developed enough to manage these huge emotions independently,
+Your child’s brain isn’t developed enough to manage these huge emotions independently.

 The stress is like a pressure cooker, and at some point, your child will blow.